-The qualifying examination committee shall consist of three individuals, with at least one individual from the respective department(s) housing each selected exam topic.
-Examination committee members are suggested by the PhD advisor in consultation with the department chair.
+The qualifying examination committee shall consist of three individuals, with at least one individual from the respective program(s) housing each selected exam topic.
+Examination committee members are suggested by the PhD advisor in consultation with the program.
 One examination committee member will ordinarily be the student's PhD advisor.
-In such cases wherein the student has not yet selected an advisor, another faculty member from the student's home department will be selected based on that department's recommendation.
+In such cases wherein the student has not yet selected an advisor, another faculty member from the student's home program will be selected based on that program's recommendation.